cwchentw/shlibs/README.md

 ## System Requirements

 * A sh-compatible shell
+* Standard POSIX tools
 * Perl

 We tested shlibs on several Unix or Unix-like systems, such as

 * Ubuntu 18.04 LTS
-* Amazon Linux, a CentOS clone
+* Amazon Linux, RHEL or CentOS compatible
-* TrueOS, a FreeBSD derivated system
+* TrueOS, FreeBSD compatible
 * Solaris 11

 It should work on other Unix or Unix-like systems as well.